Director's Spotlight

 A Deep Dive into the 1925 Vision of D.W.
 Griffith

 As a cultural artifact of the 1925s, That Royle Girl provides the visionary mind of its creator, D.W.
 Griffith.
-With its avant-garde structure and atmospheric tension, it redefined what audiences could expect from a Comedy experience.
+With its avant-garde structure and atmospheric tension, it redefined what audiences could expect from a Drama experience.

 In That Royle Girl, D.W.
 Griffith pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.